 Like all things sales and marketing tech-related, there’s an ever-expanding supply of options.
 Rather than inundate you with a list of 100 of the best B2B lead generation tools, we’re going to keep it focused.
-Here are the top seven tools we’re digging for generating new business leads in 2020.
-Seven, not a hundred.
+Here are the top eight tools we’re digging for generating new business leads in 2020.
+Eight, not a hundred.

 Long time fans and users of Unbounce, they’ve significantly expanded the platform beyond landing pages.
 For organization’s who maybe lack design and/or tech resources, Unbounce makes lead capture easy peezy.
 With a diverse set of integrations, you can connect it to email platforms and other tools to build a marketing stack if you don’t have an all in one platform, like #2.